 - Serves as liaison between the Office of Personnel Management , (OPM) and the Center

 - Conducts and/or directs formal analysis of strengths and weaknesses of overall Federal HC programs and their impact and potential application to the Center's trust-fund system

 25% or less - You may be expected to travel for this position.

 Conditions Of Employment

-- A one year trail/probationary period may be required
+- A one year supervisory probationary period may be required.

 - Meet Selective Service Registration Act requirement for males